digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 For representing a file, any kind of file.

+---

-...and using these classes, the API enforces these rules:
+Using these classes, the API enforces these rules:

 * The Storage API will prevent creating a 📁 Basic Container within an 📦 Archival Group outside of versioning the Archival Group as a whole.
 * The Storage API will prevent creating an 📦 Archival Group within an 📦 Archival Group (even though Fedora allows this)